Competitive Virginia governor's race to test Biden's appeal - NewsBreak

 Competitive Virginia governor's race to test Biden's appeal

-The first major test of how voters feel about Joe Biden s presidency is unfolding in Virginia where a governor's race that was supposed to be a comfortable win for Democrats is instead ending in suspense.
+RICHMOND, Va. — (AP) — The first major test of how voters feel about Joe Biden's presidency is unfolding in Virginia, where a governor's race that was supposed to be a comfortable win for Democrats is instead ending in suspense.

 But the results may ultimately be interpreted as an early judgment of Biden.
 A year after he easily captured Virginia by 10 percentage points, the competitive nature of the governor's race is a sign of how his political fortunes have changed.
 The White House has been shaken in recent months by the chaotic withdrawal of U.S. forces from Afghanistan, a sometimes sluggish economic recovery amid the pandemic and a legislative agenda at risk of stalling on Capitol Hill.